Child and Maternal Health

 Some 40 people attended the Lowitja Institute National Roundtable on Aboriginal and Torres Strait Islander Child and Maternal Health Research: Priorities for Interventions, which was held in Melbourne on 8 March 2012.

-Childhood anaemia is a growing concern in the Northern Territory as 22 per cent of Aboriginal and Torres Strait Islander children aged 0–4yrs are reported to be anaemic.
+Childhood anaemia is a growing concern in the Northern Territory as 22 per cent of Aboriginal and Torres Strait Islander children under four years old are reported to be anaemic.
 Childhood anaemia can have detrimental effects on physical and cognitive development in the early years and has long‐term implications for the development of chronic diseases later in life.
 Consultations with service providers and policy makers identified childhood anaemia as a key area for investigation.

 In the tropical north of Australia there are high rates of infections in Aboriginal children living in remote communities.
 In addition to the burden of respiratory infections, diarrhoeal disease and skin sepsis, there are high rates of acute rheumatic fever, outbreaks of poststreptococcal glomerulonephritis and gonococcal conjunctivitis, endemic trachoma and various intestinal parasites.
 A number of infections generally restricted to the tropics are also present and can cause disease in both indigenous and non-indigenous children.